 Melbourne has been repeatedly declared one the most liveable cities in the world by The Economist’s liveability rankings, which surveys over 140 cities around the world.

 People, language and government

-Melbourne is the capital city of the state of Victoria and is home to more than 4.5 million people.
+Melbourne is the capital city of the state of Victoria and is home to more than five million people.
 We have a proud history of cultural diversity – we’re made up of many different people from all kinds of cultures and all ages.
 We’re inclusive, progressive and respectful of people’s differences.